 Rowi (Ōkārito brown kiwi) are found only in a small area near Ōkārito on the West Coast.
 Rowi are greyish in colour, and often have patches of white feathers on their faces.
-Both male and female rowi take it in turns to look after the eggs, while for most other kiwi species only males perform this task.
+Male and female rowi take turns to look after the eggs, whereas for most other kiwi species only males perform this task.
 The bird shown here is a chick.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.